KernelIntrinsics.jl

 Vectorized Memory Access

-Vectorized loads and stores (vload, vstore!, vload_multi, vstore_multi!) use LLVM intrinsic functions to generate efficient vector instructions (ld.global.v4, st.global.v4 on CUDA, and their ROCm equivalents) on contiguous arrays.
-Array views (SubArray) are fully supported via an automatic fallback to scalar tuple operations, ensuring correctness at the cost of vectorization.
+Vectorized loads and stores (vload, vstore!) use LLVM intrinsic functions to generate efficient vector instructions (ld.global.v4, st.global.v4 on CUDA, and their ROCm/Metal equivalents) on contiguous arrays.
+Two indexing modes are provided:

 Current limitations: